 A debenture provides fixed and floating charge security to a lender, which provides the lender with comfort that its security extends over the company’s assets and undertaking in the event of default.

-A LPA Receiver, who is appointed under the Law of Property Act 1925, is appointed over a specific fixed charge which attaches to a specific asset, and has more limited powers, which results in them being unable to deal with the business and its assets generally.
+An LPA receiver, who is appointed under the Law of Property Act 1925, is appointed over a specific fixed charge that attaches to a specific asset.
+The receiver has more limited powers, which results in them being unable to deal with the business and its assets generally.

-LPA Receivership is not a formal insolvency process, and should not be confused with an Administrative Receivership.
-A LPA Receiver is normally appointed over a property, by a mortgage when default has occurred on the loan repayment.
+LPA receivership is not a formal insolvency process and should not be confused with an administrative receivership.
+An LPA receiver is normally appointed over a property, by a mortgage lender, when default has occurred on the loan repayment.

 At Smith Cooper, we have a good relationship with clearing banks and asset-based lenders whose support is necessary on these specific appointments.